 Also, you should be prepared to communicate in the local language.
 This doesn’t mean that you need to be fluent in a second language, but it’s helpful and polite to at least know basic phrases.

-Even if you are a native English speaker heading to another English-speaking country, you may find regional differences in spellings, word choices, slang terms, or meanings of the same words.
+Even if you are a native English speaker heading to another English-speaking country, you may find regional differences in spellings, word choices, slang terms, or meanings of words.

-If you are studying in a country where a language other than your own is spoken, you should download language tools onto your phone.
-Apps like Duolingo allow you to practice your language skills, while Google Translate is helpful for translating words while you are on the go.
+If you are studying in a country where a language other than your own is spoken, consider downloading language tools to your phone.
+Apps like Duolingo allow you to practice your language skills, while Google Translate helps translate words while you are on the go.

 Take Precautions for Your Safety